 Pays for damage to the other

 Pays for medical expenses not already paid out of Personal Injury or No Fault coverage for the injured driver and passengers regardless of fault for the accident.
-When No-Fault or PIP coverage pays 80% the medical expenses, medical payment coverage can pay the additional 20% of medical bills or pay additional medical cost once PIP or No Fault limits are exhausted.
+When No-Fault or PIP coverage pays 80% of the medical expenses, medical payment coverage can pay the additional 20% of medical bills or pay additional medical cost once PIP or No Fault limits are exhausted.

 Pays for damage to your vehicle caused by an accident whether you are at fault or not.
 Damage to your vehicle will be covered once your vehicle is insured for collision and, if you